-Country Strategy-V Update (2022-27) is derived from a detailed situation analysis of demographic, socio-economic, child rights, gender and social inclusion data from both primary and secondary sources.
-Additionally, we have reflected on the lessons learnt from the Country Strategy Plan-IV (CSP-IV) and CS-V (two years of our public health and humanitarian work during the COVID-19 pandemic).
-We have analysed the short- and long-term implications from the COVID-19 pandemic in the lives of children, girls and young women.
+The revised Country Strategy-V (2022-27) is derived from a detailed situation analysis of demographic, socio-economic, child rights, gender and social inclusion data from both primary and secondary sources.
+Additionally, we have reflected on the lessons learnt from the Country Strategy Plan-IV (CSP-IV), CS-V (two years of our public health and humanitarian work during the COVID-19 pandemic) and the first two years of CS-V Update.